DavidBM/test-accounting/README.md

 ## Performance Numbers

-Best case for 21 Million (597 MB file) transactions read from the CSV, processed and saved to a CSV: 4.8 seconds in my i7-9750H with SSD.
+Best case for 21 Million (597 MB file) transactions read from the CSV, processed and saved to a CSV: 12.5 seconds in my i7-9750H with SSD.

-There is an important thing to be notes.
-Once enabling the `.trim(csv::Trim::All)` on the `csv` library, the processing time goes up from 4.8 seconds to 12.5 seconds.
+There is an important thing to be noted.
+When disabling the `.trim(csv::Trim::All)` on the `csv` library, the processing time goes down to **4.8 seconds**.
 I left it with the trim enabled, as that is a hard requirement.
 If performance is paramount, I would create a custom parser using `nom` or similar crate for the specific CSV format used in production.
 I've done parsers in the past (https://github.com/Couragium/ion-binary-rs and https://github.com/Couragium/qldb-rs) and it is an accessible thing to do safely in Rust.

 ## Dependencies